kn-lim/xivcrafter-rs/README.md

 ```

 - Although this program is able to output a keyboard event to any window in focus, the terminal must be in focus for it to receive a user input.
 Therefore, if the program is running and you want to pause it, you will need to focus on the terminal and then press the pause hotkey.

+## How to Change the Settings

+If you run XIVCrafter and `.xivcrafter.json` does not already exist in your home directory, it will create a default one in your home directory.